 The opportunity to inspire executives to be better leaders and people should not be taken lightly.
-As an executive you have participated in CEO Peer Groups as well as sought the advice of consultants, because many if not all executives need help and guidance as we make our way toward a brighter tomorrow.
+As an executive, you have participated in CEO Peer Groups as well as sought the advice of consultants, because many if not all executives need help and guidance as we make our way toward a brighter and more prosperous tomorrow.
 And we all develop a deep, sincere appreciation and respect for those guiding us.

-But that doesn't happen over night . . .
+But that doesn't happen overnight...

-I'm sure every new CEO Peer Group Chair and Independent Consultant faces that harsh moment of reality: building a group or client base is hard work!
+I'm certain that every new CEO Peer Group Chair and independent consultant faces that harsh moment of reality: building a group or client base is hard work!
 Getting CEOs or key executives to commit to anything, let alone their valued time, is no small accomplishment.

 Plus, as a new Chair or consultant, you find yourself in a position you probably haven't been in for some time: sales.
-Many Chairs and consultants have held CEO or high level executive titles themselves, which helps make them great.
+Many Chairs and consultants have held CEO or high-level executive titles themselves.
 But, as a Chair or consultant, you're similar to a small business owner, trying to sell as you manage customer expectations, administrative affairs, and wear 10 other hats . . . short on time and even shorter on resources.